ophub/amlogic-s9xxx-armbian/README.md

 3. Compile again: If there is an `Armbian_.*-trunk_.*.img.gz` file in [Releases](https://github.com/ophub/amlogic-s9xxx-armbian/releases), you do not need to compile it completely, you can directly use this file to `build armbian` of different soc.
 Select ***`Use Releases file to build armbian`*** on the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page.
 Click the ***`Run workflow`*** button.

-- ### Only import GitHub Actions for Armbian rebuild

-You can use other methods to build the Armbian system.
+4. You can use other methods to build the Armbian system.
 Or use [Armbian](https://armbian.tnahosting.net/dl/) officially provided [lepotato](https://armbian.tnahosting.net/dl/lepotato/archive/) and other branch firmware. and only import the Actions from this repository in the process control file [.yml](.github/workflows/rebuild-armbian.yml) to rebuild Armbian to adapt to the use of Amlogic S9xxx series boxes.
 In the [Actions](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page, select ***`Rebuild armbian`***, and enter the Armbian network download url such as `https://dl.armbian.com/*/Armbian_*.img.xz`, or in the process control file [.yml](.github/workflows/rebuild-armbian.yml), set the load path of the rebuild file through the `armbian_path` parameter. code show as below:

 ```yaml
 - name: Rebuild the Armbian for Amlogic s9xxx